ngreifer/WeightIt/README.md

 <https://github.com/ngreifer/WeightIt/issues>.
 If you would like to see
 your package or method integrated into `WeightIt`, or for any other questions or comments about `WeightIt`, please contact Noah Greifer at
 <noah.greifer@gmail.com>.
-Fanmail is greatly appreciated.
+Fan mail is greatly appreciated.